Best Things to Do In Orlando With Kids

 The other leader when it comes to theme parks is Universal Orlando.
 Universal Orlando has Universal Studios Orlando, Universals' Island of Adventures, Volcano Bay, and CityWalk for shopping, dining, and maybe a Blue Man Group show.

-Universal is a "must-do " for the kids that are just a little older.
-The thrilling rides and movie and TV-themed rides will be a significant hit with them.
-Your Harry Potter fans will insist upon a visit to The Wizarding World of Harry Potter - Hogsmeade and Diagon Alley.
+Universal is a "must-do " for kids that are just a little older—old enough (and tall enough) for Universal’s many thrill rides and movie and TV-themed rides.
+Regardless of age, Harry Potter fans can’t miss a visit to The Wizarding World of Harry Potter, including Hogsmeade and Diagon Alley.

 - SEA LIFE Orlando Aquarium

-SeaLife Orlando Aquarium is a fascinating family-friendly underwater experience.
-They are located on International Drive within ICON Park (and near lots of other attractions).
-SEA LIFE offers a 360-degree Underwater Tunnel to observe as sharks and rays swim above and around you.
-Enjoy the secrets of the underwater world as you explore habitats like the Pacific floor and the waters of the Indian Ocean>.
-There are lots of interactive activities, animal feeding, and even a Dive Adventure Trail.
+SeaLife Orlando Aquarium is a fascinating, family-friendly underwater experience.
+Located on International Drive within ICON Park (and near lots of other attractions), SEA LIFE features a full range of exhibits, interactive activities, animal feeding, and even a Dive Adventure Trail.
+Enjoy the secrets of the underwater world as you explore habitats like the Pacific floor and the waters of the Indian Ocean, or immerse yourself in life under the sea with the 360-degree Underwater Tunnel where you can observe sharks and rays swimming above and around you.

 - SeaWorld Orlando